ATLFlight/snav_vehicles/README.md

 snav_calibration_manager -s
 ```

 After that, it's time to start flying!
-Reference the user guide for next steps in flight testing.
+Reference the [User Guide (QDN)](https://developer.qualcomm.com/download/snapdragon-flight/navigator-user-guide.pdf) for next steps in flight testing.

+If you have any questions about Snapdragon Navigator of Snapdragon Flight, you can get help on the [Qualcomm Developer Network Forum](https://developer.qualcomm.com/forums/hardware/snapdragon-flight).

+If you'd like to use SNAV with ROS, take a look at [snav_ros](https://github.com/ATLFlight/snav_ros).